kgnandanwar/Script-to-launch-mutiple-terminal-of-terminator/README.md

 [plugins]
 ```

-Restart Terminator and it should open 4 terminals bu default
+Restart Terminator and it should open 4 terminals by default